rmjhynes/homelab/README.md

 ## OS
 For ease of reproducability and decalarative configuration, NixOS is my distro of choice for my homelab.
 The actual configuration can be found in my [nixos-config](https://github.com/rmjhynes/nixos-config) repo.

+## Cluster
+For simplicity whilst I am starting out, the k3s cluster is made up of a single node.
+I will be looking to use a multi-node architecture when I am more confident.

 ## Infrastructure / Tools
 - k3s - A lightweight k8s distribution for container orchestration.
 - ArgoCD - A continuous delivery tool following declarative, GitOps principles.
 - Prometheus / Grafana - For cluster monitoring and visualisation.

-## Cluster
+## Applications
-For simplicity whilst I am starting out, the cluster is made up of a single node.
-I will be looking to use a multi-node architecture when I am more confident.
+- [freshrss](https://github.com/FreshRSS/FreshRSS) - A self-hosted RSS feed aggregator.